 Responsible decision-making: Students learn how to establish personal values and how that affects their choices.

-Asheville Academy for Girls is a therapeutic boarding school for middle school girls ages 10-14.
+Asheville Academy is a therapeutic boarding school for middle school girls ages 10-14.
 Our students commonly struggle with anxiety, depression, ADHD, learning differences, and attachment issues.
 We incorporate meditation and mindfulness practices into our students’ daily routines to help them improve their social-emotional learning skills and well-being.
 We are a relationship-based program that focuses on building meaningful connections through teamwork, group therapy, experiential activities, and small classrooms.